 More recently, I’ve been writing features and white papers for corporate clients, and also ghostwriting dozens of articles for high profile execs who are too busy to write for themselves.
 So I interview them, write the piece (like I used to in the newspaper days)… and they get the byline.

 Before I was a full time writer I was called a lot of things – like ‘serial entrepreneur’ ‘digital disruptor’ and ‘start-up geek’ – all terms I disliked, but the tech scene loves jargon and you just have to roll with it.

-In the last 18 years I’ve co-founded four successful digital companies.
-Creative agency & mobile app developer Thin Martian, social media monitoring news app company Tweetminster, election news monitoring company Electionista and Optanon (data privacy software).
-Perhaps most notable was a company I backed as an investor & was the first CEO, a big data analysis company MusicMetric (now part of iTunes).
+I earned those cliché spam titles by co-founding four successful digital companies: Creative agency & mobile app developer Thin Martian; social media monitoring news app company Tweetminster; election news monitoring company Electionista and Optanon (data privacy software).
+Perhaps most notable was a company I backed as an investor & was their first CEO, a big data analysis company Semetric (now part of Apple).

 Tweetminster was the first UK company to track politicians on Twitter, which meant I got to interview lots of politicians, including the UK Prime Minister.
-In fact I was the first person to hold a live interview with a Prime Minster, asking questions coming in live off Twitter.
-Which I’d like to say was fun but, suffice it to day, the PM was Gordon Brown in the election campaign he lost.
-Badly.
-It was all a bit tense.
-(For him, not for me, I loved it).
+In fact I was the first person to hold a live interview with a Prime Minster, asking questions coming in live from the Twitter audience.